Sirquini/Polarization/README.md

 - `make_pol_er_discretized_func(alpha, K, num_bins)`: The resulting function is of type `pol_ER_discretized(belief_state)`.

-For more examples you can look at code in the Jupyter Notebooks of this repository. `Simulations.ipynb` for the usage of the `polarization` module, and `Old Simulations.ipynb` for the theory behind.
+For more examples you can look at code in the Jupyter Notebooks of this repository. `Simulations.ipynb` for the usage of the `polarization` module.

 ## New Initial Belief Configurations